Isle of Wight Guru

 If you want to stay on bigger roads then head straight on into Newport, past Asda and follow the signs for Carisbrooke.
 You may need petrol by this point, so let the kids know that you're about to spend their inheritance whilst simultaneously destroying their planet.

-Our mapped out route takes a slightly wigglier route which avoids Asda by turning off for Blackwater and following country lanes to Carisbrooke.
+Our mapped out route takes a slightly wigglier route that avoids Asda by turning off for Blackwater and following country lanes to Carisbrooke.

 As you drive up Carisbrooke High Street and reach the roundabout by The Waverley Inn you've got a couple of options.